HilmyThoriq/KP-TelkomWitelSurabaya/README.md

 - SuperAdmin to create and delete admin account

 ##### Feature that needs to be updated
-- Alert message when importing CSV file are failed (Kode Mitra need to be 11 Digits)
+- Alert message not showing when importing CSV file are failed (Kode Mitra need to be 11 Digits)
-- Alert and make the application unable to receive file other than Image and PDF files
 - Add edit password feature in superadmin
 - Creating folder based on partners for storing file not included in the same folder for all partners
 - Seassion bug when pressing back button on browser (not from application)